 Santa Sofia is an important centre of the Bidente Valley.
 The Bidente river crosses the town of Santa Sofia and for centuries it marked the border between the Papal States and the Grand Duchy of Tuscany.

 Included within its municipality there are Corniolo and Campigna, a well-known village surrounded by one of the most important historical forests at national level.
 Another place that is worth to be mentioned is the small ski resort of Burraia-Monte Falco.

-Santa Sofia is also the seat of the community of Foreste Casentinesi National Park.
+Santa Sofia is also the seat of the community of the National Park of the Casentino Forests.

 This small village is located at 476 m.a.s.l. and it is reachable from Santa Sofia.
 Historians have found documents on this village that date back to the year 1200, when it was property of the counts Guidi from Modigliana and it was known with the name of Castrum Ridracoli.

 Nowadays the village counts only 3 houses, the church of S. Martino, the Giovannetti Palace, the restaurant “Osteria del Terrore” and the humpback bridge on the Bidente river built between 1817 and 1819.

 Until 1913 the village had more than 300 inhabitants, but these days only 10 people still live in Ridracoli, which is mostly populated in non-working days by the tourists that come to visit the huge dam built in 1982.